dpursehouse/pygerrit2/README.md

 Note that the HTTP password is not the same as the SSH password.
 For instructions on how to obtain the HTTP password, refer to Gerrit's [HTTP upload settings documentation][settings].

+Also note that in Gerrit version 2.14, support for HTTP Digest authentication was removed and only HTTP Basic authentication is supported.
+When using pygerrit2 against an earlier Gerrit version, it may be necessary to replace the `HTTPBasic...` classes with the corresponding `HTTPDigest...` versions.

 Refer to the [example script][example] for a full working example.